Trybnetic/paat/docs/source/index.rst

 For now, several functions to work with raw data from ActiGraph devices are implemented while others are still work in progress.
 The following code snippet should give you a brief overview and idea on how to use this package.
-Further examples and more information on the functions can be found in the documentation.
+Further, examples and more information on the functions can be found in the documentation.

 .. code-block:: python